Suv4o/personal-blog-2023/content/2021/09/07/watch-javascript-variables-for-change.md

 3. It is a good practice to create a reusable function for creating a watched property, where we can pass an object argument in order for the variable to be defined in that particular object.
 4. Creating **subscribe** and **unsubscribe** functions allow us to add and remove a watcher to the variable.
 That way, we can stop watching a variable change when we need to.
 Remember to add set `configurable: true` in the descriptor.
 This will allow us to redefined the property when we unsubscribe.

-All examples above can be found in the following github repository [link](https://github.com/Suv4o/watch-javascript-variables).
+All examples above can be found in the following github repository <a href="https://github.com/Suv4o/watch-javascript-variables" target="_blank" rel="noopener noreferrer">link</a>.